MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/wireless-deployment.md

 ---
-title: "Wireless Deployment"
+title: "Wireless Deployment for Xamarin.iOS and tvOS Apps"
-description: "This feature allows for deployment to iOS or Apple TV devices over a networked connection" ms.prod: xamarin ms.assetid: 5AB4C5A9-4FBB-4DCB-BD72-0022D5439E65 ms.technology: xamarin-ios
+description: "This document describes how to wirelessly deploy a Xamarin.iOS app to an iOS device from either Visual Studio fro Mac or Visual Studio 2017." ms.prod: xamarin ms.assetid: 5AB4C5A9-4FBB-4DCB-BD72-0022D5439E65 ms.technology: xamarin-ios